Michael77Zhuang/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-Time series analysis of temperature in Delphi, India.
+This repo contains a project about time series analysis for temperature in Delphi, India.